JeffyAbraham/Meru/README.md

    It also has a spinner which on click allows the users to host an event.
    ###### HostEventUI:
    The host event UI has textboxes which allows users to set date ,have an event name, and a Google places autocomplete.
+   ##### SearchUI:
+   when the user clicks the search button it opens up an activity it displays all the events available and users can click on it to join that event(Explain further in main featurs)
+   ##### MessageUI:
+   The message Ui displays list of Users available .The current user can click on the user to whom he want to chat which opens up the chatbox